max124125/The-Mini/README.md

-Testing Proofs:
+Testing Proofs (with Micro4 setup):
 -Pi zero runs klipper-mainsail without issue.
 -X, Y, Z axis all move and endstops work
 -Z axis needed 0.3amp to run reliably and not skip steps, however, would overheat to +50C in 30 seconds of running.
-Current solution has been to diable stepper whenever it is not moving (and due to the lead screw the axis wont fall) this has stopped overheating, as the Z-axis only runs for less than 1% of any given print.
+Current solution has been to disable stepper whenever it is not moving (and due to the low pitch lead screw the axis does not fall) this has stopped overheating, as the Z-axis now only runs for less than 1% of any given print.
 -Peltier module works for the bed works and heats up reliably
+-SSD1306 works with pi as MCU
+-5v power supply works and runs the pi without issue

 Issues/Untested:
--SSD1306 screen not tested
 -Encoder Not tested
 -Hotend not tested (but will work)
--5v power supply not tested
+-Extruder not tested
--Extruder